-An on line survey of targeted workers found that they put up with the abuse for an average of 22 months, before doing anything!
+An online survey of targeted workers found that they put up with the abuse for an average of 22 months, before doing anything!
 This might be too long.
-Personally I would like to prevent having the mental issues as a consequence of bossing (or any tricks of the boss for that matter).
+Personally, I would like to prevent having mental issues as a consequence of bossing (or any tricks of the boss for that matter).
 Ending up with a burn-out is one of the worst things that can happen to you and you could be scarred for life.
 So please read on and you will learn about bossing and how to deal with a bullying boss.

-I will finish with offering you a unique opportunity: one of the best ways to start for yourself.
+I will finish by offering you a unique opportunity: one of the best ways to start for yourself.

 What is bossing?

 Bossing is the German invented term for bullying by the boss.
 Previously, the term mobbing was also used for this phenomenon.
 Mobbing, however, is about the bullying of one person by a group (e.g. colleagues), while bossing is specifically about bullying by one person, in many cases the boss.